 Determining the Coarseness of the Grains

-For my sourdough starter recipes, I use the medium-coarse setting to grind my whole grain wheat.
-I use this setting for most everything.
-When I am making cornbread, I will use the coarsest setting to make cornmeal.
-You can do a finer coarseness, especially if you are using the flour to make pastries, cakes, cookies, or pies.
+You can do a finer consistency, especially if you are using the flour to make pastries, cakes, cookies, or pies.
 The finer you want the grain to be, the longer it will take to mill.

 Where to Store Whole Grains